Academic Writing Experts For Your Research Projects

 Absence of a nucleus

-No histone proteins, however DNA-binding proteins current to maintain genomic DNA compact
+No histone proteins, but DNA-binding proteins present to keep genomic DNA compact

 Flagellum